jmcnamara/XlsxWriter/dev/docs/source/working_with_cell_comments.rst

 * ``start_cell``: This option is used to set the cell in which the comment will appear.
 By default Excel displays comments one cell to the right and one cell above the cell to which the comment relates.
-However, you can change this behaviour if you wish.
+However, you can change this behavior if you wish.
 In the following example the comment which would appear by default in cell ``D2`` is moved to ``E2``::

     worksheet.write_comment('C3', 'Hello', {'start_cell': 'E2'})